Thinking of hiring a social media manager? We don’t blame you.

 Do you want to be sharing original content daily?
 Do you want thought leaders in the industry to be sharing/commenting on your posts?
 Maybe you want to appear in trending hashtags/industry events/news?

-Pro tip: make sure you set realistic, actionable goals.
+Make sure you set realistic, actionable goals.
 For example, to ‘go viral’ in a months’ time or ‘get more followers’ isn’t a very clear, or constructive, target.
 The more specific you can be, the easier you make it for your social media manager to succeed.

 Where are you in your social media life cycle?